-Planning a birthday and kind of wishing your kid was born in, say, June — when you can throw a party outside?
-Never fear!
+Planning an NYC birthday party for a toddler and worried the weather won’t cooperate?
+Don’t sweat it.
 We have ideas where tiny tots can have a blast inside — including running around like a nut.
 Jump and tumble, meet and greet with farm animals, get crafty or whip up something in the kitchen — you can do all this and more.
 Read on to check out our favorite spots for inside fun.

 For the Drama King or Queen: Treasure Trunk Theater